dotnet/designs/accepted/2023/preview-apis/preview-apis.md

 ### Goals

-* Don't change the guardrails for platform-level preview features:
+* Don't change the behavior for platform-level preview features
-    - They require opt-in (without, the build fails with an error)
-    - They require to be viral (i.e. opt-in is also required for indirect dependencies relying on preview features)
-    - The opt-in can be expressed centrally in the project file
-    - They require SDK and framework to match

 * Offer library-level preview features with a different set of guardrails:
-    - They require opt-in (without, the build fails with an error)
-    - The opt-in isn't viral and can be an implementation detail
-    - The opt-in is centralized, but it's specific to each preview feature
+    - Modelled after `[Obsolete]`, except the severity is always an error
+    - The opting-ing is expressed similar to obsolete, that is the call site is either marked as experimental itself or the error is suppressed via any of the existing ways (e.g. `<NoWarn>` or `#pragma`).
+    - In order to make centralization possible, each feature is encouraged to have a separate diagnostic ID.
-    - Using them poses no requirements on the SDK version
+    - Using experimental APIs poses no requirements on the SDK version

 ### Non-Goals